fubar2/treeval_gal/README.md

 ### Treevalgal workflow output samples

-#### Breaking news!
-Bjoern has [created a demonstration public repository](https://usegalaxy.eu/ebp-jbrowse/) as a proof of concept for sharing JBrowse configurations and data.
-Only has the Hummingbird data - as a stand alone full browser window [bird](https://usegalaxy.eu/ebp-jbrowse/bird/index.html), or the view in Galaxy.

 [Hummingbird sample output](https://usegalaxy.eu/datasets/4838ba20a6d86765cecca865d35c5146/preview) and [Amphioxus fish sample](https://usegalaxy.eu/datasets/4838ba20a6d86765369b13bd5c7199ce/preview) outputs are available.
 This [hummingbird one](https://usegalaxy.eu/datasets/4838ba20a6d86765a82288eace3c126d/preview) has a crude hic track added as a demonstration but it takes a long time to load a half matrix for a whole chromosome.
 Probably best turned off unless zoomed in.
 Not needed since the current pretextview solution works well.